 Looking at all these key metrics throughout the user journey, from traffic sources to conversion rates, can help you assess the overall usability of your website.
 HiveHouse digital points out “visitors aren’t going to want to stay on your site long enough to convert into a lead if the user experience is subpar.”
 If we can understand how users are finding us, what they’re doing on the site, and measure how successful we are in those things, website performance can be optimized to fit the user journey and achieve your goals for your B2B website.

 Tracking website performance and understanding what your metrics mean for your site are equally important tasks.
 To help you do this, there are many different software programs available.
 BOP Design provides a list of the top B2B website tracking platforms that can help you monitor and understand your website’s data.
-You can also turn to an agency for help in understanding your B2B website metrics and implementing changes on your site.
+You can also turn to a b2b web design and development agency for help in understanding your website metrics and implementing changes on your site.